Served: More than 2 years

 Chief Reilly ordered Lieutenant Montgomery to take a squad to West Sixth Street and Freeman Avenue and ensure the night passed quietly.
 About 9 o’clock, the officers heard a volley of shots emanating from Taylor Alley.
 They responded and found one of the shacks on fire.
 Lieutenant Montgomery and Patrolmen John Farrell and Casper Keller pitched in to extinguish the blaze when shots rang out again, one of which struck Keller in the leg just below the thigh and lodged at the bone.

 Late that night, former Deputy U.S. Marshal Henry Brown died at City Hospital.

 October 16, 1884

-More shots were fired intermittently during the night of the 16th without any injuries.
-But, 45-year-old Deputy Marshal Gabriel Bolden was found taking shelter in a residence in Taylor Alley.
-He had been shot in the bowels on October 14th.
+On the 16th, former Deputy U.S. Marshal Gabriel Bolden was found taking shelter in a residence in Taylor Alley.
+He had been shot in the bowels on the 14th.
 There was little hope for his recovery.
 Bolden advised that two other deputy marshals were wounded, one in the arm and one in the leg, but did not identify them or their locations.